24th – 26th March 2023

 Who’s it For?

 This course is aimed at both total beginners, and those with some experience, up to about intermediate level.
-More advanced players should check out our ‘Nyckelharpa: Next Steps’ week.
+We are running alongside the säckpipa weekend with the amazing Olle Gällmo.

 Vicki Swan: studied at the Royal College of Music on the double bass.
 She also plays the various types of bagpipes, flute, recorder, piano and nyckelharpa.
 On leaving music college Vicki started down the long path of folk music and was only seen on rare glimpses back in classical orchestras.
 You’ll find Vicki now inhabiting the troll ridden forests on the hunt for new and exciting tunes from the näcken.
 Vicki plays not only the standard 3-row modern chromatic, but also the 1408 sienaharpa, the 1526 moraharpa, the 1700s kontrabasharpa and the 1800s silverbasharpa.
-Over the pandemic Vicki has worked tirelessly on a Virtual Music Room to try to help isolated nyckelharpa players remain motivated and focussed on playing and learning.
+Over the pandemic Vicki worked tirelessly on a Virtual Music Room to try to help isolated nyckelharpa players remain motivated and focussed on playing and learning.
 She also set up and actioned World Nyckelharpa Day.
-Chances are after all this time alone at home she won’t stop talking at the Halsway weekend!
 Seeing as this is Vicki’s website we don’t really need a link, but here is one to Vicki Swan & Jonny Dyer: